Read Thomas Hobbes with voice, context, and method in the same frame.

 Prompt 3: Provide the most likely causes behind Hobbes becoming a notable philosopher.

-The central claim is this: Here are some of the most likely causes behind Thomas Hobbes becoming a notable philosopher.
+In plain terms: Here are some of the most likely causes behind Thomas Hobbes becoming a notable philosopher.

-The added historical insight is that Thomas Hobbes is best read as a method of pressure, not only as a set of theses.
+Thomas Hobbes is best read as a method of pressure, not only as a set of theses.
 The question is what the thinker makes harder to ignore.

 Historical Context Annotation